saw-a-bird/UniversityWebsite/README.md

 # HOW TO SET UP WEBSITE (NECESSARY):

-This was actually done, not because it looks pretty cool, it helps with routing especially for images.
+This wasn’t done just because it looks cool; it actually helps with routing, especially for images.

 Go to ```C:\xampp\apache\conf\extra```, and open ```httpd-vhosts.conf```.
 Add this: